 Tips for Picking the Perfect Seat

 I’m a window seat kind of gal.
-But I know plenty of people who gravitate towards aisle seats, especially those with long legs.
+But I know plenty of people who gravitate towards aisle seats.

 Regardless of whether you want a window or aisle seat, below are some items to help you choose the best spot on the bus:

 - What time of day and direction will you be traveling?
 Try to choose the side of the bus where the sun won’t be rising or setting in your eyes, if applicable.

 - If you purchase your ticket in person, ask to see the screen to select your seat.
 Ventana means window in Spanish, and pasillo means aisle.

 - Stay away from seats near the bathroom.
 People sometimes form lines outside of it, and although ADO does a good job with cleanliness, stinky smells happen.